oracle-quickstart/oci-cloudnative/deploy/basic/README.md

 MuShop is a 3-tier web application that implements an e-commerce site.
 It is built to showcase the features of [Oracle Cloud Infrastructure (OCI)][oci].
 This application is designed to run using only the Always Free tier resources.
-This repository contains the application code as well as the [Terraform][tf] code to create a [Resource Manager][orm] stack.
-This stack creates all the required resources and configures the application on the created resources.
+The repository contains the application code as well as the [Terraform][tf] code to create a [Resource Manager][orm] stack, that creates all the required resources and configures the application on the created resources.

 ## Topology